AitoDotAI/aito-python-tools/docs/source/sdk.rst

 Execute Queries
 ---------------

-You can execute queries with the :py:class:`~aito.sdk.aito_client.AitoClient`.
+You can execute queries with the :py:class:`~aito.client.AitoClient`.

 Your AitoClient can be set up with the READ-ONLY API key

-:meth:`Request to an endpoint <aito.sdk.aito_client.AitoClient.request>`
+:meth:`Request to an endpoint <aito.client.AitoClient.request>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The example below show how you could send a predict query to Aito: